 There's no doubt that Facebook has changed the way people connect and communicate.
 And with the continued evolution of the platform since its 2004 launch, Facebook trends have increasingly influenced how digital marketers behave.
 This has made Facebook marketing as crucial an aspect of the industry as any.

-Below are some of the Facebook trends you need to embrace in the coming year if you want to keep pace in the realm of Facebook marketing.
+Below are some of the Facebook trends you need to embrace in the coming year if you want to keep up with social media marketing trends.

 Video will still be huge

-In 2018, video was the undisputed king of content.
-And while different variations of video emerged throughout the year (ephemeral, live, etc.), this year, video will remain an integral part of Facebook marketing.
+In 2019, video was the undisputed king of content.
+And while different variations of video emerged throughout the year, in 2020, video will remain an integral part of Facebook marketing.

-These are just some of the reasons why, even though brands should already have jumped on the video bandwagon, 46 percent of marketers still plan to add Facebook video to their digital marketing plan in the coming year.
+These are just some of the reasons why, even though brands should already have jumped on the video bandwagon, 46% of marketers still plan to add Facebook video to their digital marketing plan in the coming year.

 Here are some tips on how to best leverage Facebook Live for marketing:

-- Create a Facebook Event: This is a good way of making your subscribers aware of a coming Live broadcast beforehand.
-Similarly, you should also publish posts (across all your social media channels) in the lead up announcing the schedule of Live broadcasts, so audiences know exactly when to expect them.
+- Create a Facebook Event: This is a good way of making your subscribers aware of a Live broadcast beforehand.
+Similarly, you should also publish (across all your social media channels) a schedule of Live broadcasts, so audiences know exactly when to expect them.

 - Social shares: As the broadcast is happening, schedule social shares using a consistent hashtag, so it will be easier for your followers to find the live content.
 You should also include the URL of your Facebook page, and tag the pertinent people/brands involved in the broadcast.